-After about 2 hours of driving, we arrived in Te Anau – a town most notable for Te Anau lake – a large glacial lake framed by towering mountain peaks.
-While my fellow day trippers stretched their legs at the tourist centre, I went to the lake for a look around and found a few Black-billed gulls and a rainbow.
+After about 2 hours of driving, we arrived in Te Anau – a town most notable for Te Anau Lake – a large glacial lake framed by towering mountain peaks.
+While my fellow day-trippers stretched their legs at the tourist centre, I went to the lake for a look around and found a few Black-billed gulls and a rainbow.

 The walkway from the road to the lakes meandered through some red beech forest, where seemingly every surface was covered with moss and lichen.
 And as promised by the driver, a New Zealand fantail swooped in from the treetops to check us out.
+The return track to the lakes from the car park is only 400 meters, but it provides a stunning opportunity to stretch your legs during the drive.

-Soon after we left the Mirror lakes, the sky darkened and it started to rain.
-We passed Knob’s Flat and Lake Gunn without stopping or even knowing that they were there beyond the veil of rain.
-The next point of interest was Monkey Creek and Lyttle’s Flat.
-Despite the rain, we stopped, mainly so that people could fill their water bottles with crystal clear mountain spring water from the creek.
+Despite the rain, we stopped, mainly so that people could fill their water bottles with crystal-clear mountain spring water from the creek.
 I was so impressed with the moody scenery of Lyttle’s flat that I decided to miss out on the spring water and take some photos instead.

 The last stop was at the Chasm.
 By the time we got there, the rain was coming down quite heavily.
-The walk to the Chasm took us along a loop trail through the fairytale scenery of red beech forest.
+The walk to the Chasm took us along a loop trail through the fairytale scenery of the red beech forest.
 And as cold and unpleasant as the rain was, it was amazing to see this forest in its element.

 Another positive side effect to experiencing these sites in adverse weather is that only a small percentage of visitors choose to leave the comfort of their coaches, giving those that do a rare opportunity to enjoy these places with a degree of intimacy.